valensupport/valensupport.github.io/pages/customer_specific_apis_json.md

 #### Navigating the OpenAPI 3 page

-Valen has created 2 major revisions of the of the Valen API.
+Insurity predict has created 2 major revisions of the of the Insurity Predict API.
 By default the "Current" defintion will be displayed.
 For realtime scoring, all customers use the Legacy/Deprecated version as of April 2020.
-Valen will continue to support "Legacy/Deprecated" interface.
+Insurity Predict will continue to support "Legacy/Deprecated" interface.

-The avaiable scoring API's will be presented based upon the Line of Business (LOB) a given customer has subscribed to.
+The available scoring API's will be presented based upon the Line of Business (LOB) a given customer has subscribed to.
 Click on any of the LOB's such as /solutions/insureright/scoring (which is for Workers' Compensation), and the schema for this particular scoring interface will be presented.

 ![Sample Workers' Compensation API 1]({{ "/images/WCRequestJSON.PNG" | relative_url }})

 ##### Version:
-Valen maintains a complete version history of any solution presented to a customer.
+Insurity Predict maintains a complete version history of any solution presented to a customer.
 By default, the API always selects the most recent version of the solution.
 The only time the solution version should ever be incporated in a request is for future dated solutions.
 See section <https://valensupport.github.io/web_services.html#appendix-f--testing-valen-future-dated-releases> for more information on using future dated solutions.

 ##### Request body
 The OpenAPI3 supports two modes: the Schema mode and the Example Value mode.
 The schema section defines each element, defines the data type, annotates with a "\*" if the element is required, and shows any constraints applied to the element.